KaburaJ/Booking-App/README.md

                             ])
                       ])),
    ```

-* This code defines a row widget with two children as a child of the container's column widget.
-The row has mainAxisAlignment set to "spaceBetween", so the two children will be evenly distributed at the beginning and end of the row.
+This code defines a `row` widget with two children as a child of the container's column widget.
+The row has mainAxisAlignment set to  `spaceBetween`, so the two children will be evenly distributed at the beginning and end of the row.
 </br>
 The first child is a column widget with three children: a row widget containing an image and a text widget, a gap widget, and another text widget.
 The row widget has two children: an image widget and a text widget.
-The image widget displays the image specified by the "assets/images/img1.jpg" asset, and the text widget displays the string "*** 2712" with a style defined by the "headLineStyle3" constant.
-The second child of the column is a gap widget with a fixed height of 5 pixels, and the third child is a text widget displaying the string "Payment method" with a style defined by the "headLineStyle4" constant.
+The image widget displays the image specified by the `"assets/images/img1.jpg"` asset, and the text widget displays the string `"*** 2712"` with a style defined by the `headLineStyle3` constant.
+The second child of the column is a gap widget with a fixed height of 5 pixels, and the third child is a text widget displaying the string `Payment method` with a style defined by the `headLineStyle4` constant.
 </br>
-The second child of the row is an instance of the "AppColumnLayout" widget.
-It appears to have four named parameters: "firstText", "secondText", "alignment", and "isColor".
+The second child of the row is an instance of the `AppColumnLayout` widget.
+It has four named parameters: `firstText`, `secondText`, `alignment`, and `isColor`.
 It's likely that this widget displays two pieces of text and allows some customization of the text alignment and coloring.
-The "firstText" and "secondText" parameters probably specify the text to be displayed, while the "alignment" parameter controls the alignment of the text within the widget.
-The "isColor" parameter might be a boolean that determines whether the widget is colored or not.
+The `firstText` and `secondText` parameters probably specify the text to be displayed, while the `alignment` parameter controls the alignment of the text within the widget.
+The `isColor` parameter might be a boolean that determines whether the widget is colored or not.

    ```dart
                   //Barcode
                   const SizedBox(